The Big Shot Chronicles: Critical response and legacy

-Spin wrote in 1987 that the then-new album, distributed through Capitol Records, sold more copies in its first few weeks of release than all of Game Theory's previous records combined.
+Spin wrote in 1987 that the album, distributed through Capitol Records, sold more copies in its first few weeks of release than had all of Game Theory's previous records combined.
 In the end, however, the release was "surprisingly passed over by the buying public."

 Spin likened The Big Shot Chronicles to Real Nighttime, calling both albums "a rare commodity... a pop record that can actually make you laugh and cry and squirm all at once."
 The Big Shot Chronicles was distinguished as "harsh, dense, and metallic-sounding," and "damned ambitious as pop fare goes nowadays, with difficult time signatures, criss-cross rhythms, off-beat chordings, and surreal, vertiginous lyrics."

-Billboard pointed out the album's "crisp, moody pop songs," taking note of Miller's high tenor vocals "sung in a self-described 'miserable whine'", and adding that Mitch Easter lent "an assured production touch" to this "collegiate fave."
+Billboard mentioned the album's "crisp, moody pop songs," taking note of Miller's high tenor vocals "sung in a self-described 'miserable whine'", and adding that Mitch Easter lent "an assured production touch" to this "collegiate fave."

 Among college audiences, a contemporaneous review pointed to the band's originality in a genre "so codified that a little change in tradition is apocalyptic," citing the band's experimental notes as quirky and bizarre, yet "such loving care is taken with the obvious influences that you appreciate the music for simply reaffirming everything that's right about pop.
 It's one of the most important reasons for liking Game Theory, because any band with good taste is worth saving from obscurity."

-Trouser Press wrote that the new line-up "lights the afterburners for aggressively electric pop, louder and more powerful than anything in Game Theory's past."
+Trouser Press wrote that the new lineup "lights the afterburners for aggressively electric pop, louder and more powerful than anything in Game Theory's past."